aiindonesiaart/blog/posts/prompt-gambar-kucing-dengan-ai.md

 - **Description** : A fluffy, long-haired cat with a round face and large expressive eyes.
 - **Location** : Luxurious living room with velvet cushions and a chandelier overhead.
 - **Activity** : The Persian cat is playfully pawing at a decorative ball of yarn.
-- Lighting: Soft and diffused lighting, with a slight glow from the chandelier.
+- **Lighting** : Soft and diffused lighting, with a slight glow from the chandelier.
 - **Style** : Opulent and soft-focus, highlighting the luxury of the setting and the cat's elegant features.
 - **Composition** : The cat is in the foreground, surrounded by a blurred background of luxurious furniture.
 - **Professionalism** : High-end, detailed focus on the fur texture and facial expression of the cat.